uditmahato/beautiful_ugly/Readme.md

 - **Result Display**: The classification result is displayed to the user.

 ## Note
-- The image classification is purely random and for entertainment purposes only.
+- The image classification is purely random using  and for entertainment purposes only.
 - This game does not store any images or personal data.

 ## Technologies Used